KNOWLEDGE

 With over 25 years of experience, Greg has worked across a wide range of creative disciplines from print materials and corporate identity to digital marketing and web design.
 A lifelong doodler and creative thinker, he brings passion, craft and humour to every project.

-Greg’s portfolio includes work for major brands and institutions, including Aldi, Manchester United, Co-op, Cheshire East Council, Bolton Council, the University of Oxford, Alder Hey Children’s NHS Foundation Trust, and Royal Manchester Children’s Hospital, to name just
+Greg’s portfolio includes work for major brands and institutions, including Aldi, Manchester United, Co-op, Cheshire East Council, Bolton Council, the University of Oxford, Alder Hey Children’s NHS Foundation Trust, and Royal Manchester Children’s Hospital, to name just a few.

 His personal connection to PUV and the Mitrofanoff procedure through his son, Elliott, has deepened his understanding of how important it is to create impactful, engaging materials for children and their families.
 This knowledge drives his commitment to work that informs, supports, and inspires.